 Faculty Information:

 Dr. Kruz is a full-time industry consultant.
 His expertise includes operations, engineering, systems integration, and project management in various industries.
-He actively conducts business research and is a member of various industry organizations.
+He actively conducts business research, is a published author, and a member of various industry organizations.

 Update: